 Tethered spinal cord is an abnormal attachment of the spinal cord to tissue around it.
 A tethered cord release is a procedure to separate the spinal cord from tissue that holds it in place.

-The end of the spinal cord normally hangs and moves freely inside the vertebral column.
-Abnormal tissue, growth, tightening, or thickening of tissue can restrict movement of the spinal cord.
-This causes extra stress on the nerves which can cause a range of symptoms known as tethered cord syndrome.
+The end of the spinal cord normally hangs and moves freely inside the spinal column.
+Abnormal tissue, growth, tightening, or thickening of tissue can make it hard to move the spinal cord.
+This causes extra stress on the nerves and can cause a range of symptoms known as tethered cord syndrome.

 A tethered cord release reduces or removes the tissue that is holding the spinal cord in place.
-Releasing the tether prevents further nerve damage from occurring.
-The procedure may relieve some of the current symptoms but some nerve damage may be permanent.
+Releasing the tether lowers the risk of further nerve damage.
+It may also ease some current systems.

 Once the spinal cord is free, the internal tissue layers and muscles are closed.
-If a bone segment was removed it may be reattached.
+Any bone removed may be reattached.
 The skin is closed with stitches or a waterproof bond.
 A bandage will be placed over the area.